Welcome to Prep at Redlands College.

-An Outside Hours Care program is available for parents to use.
-It is provided by Extend Before and After Schools Hours Care and there is a fee for this service.
-Prep students enrolled at Extend will be escorted (by Extend staff) to their classroom in the morning and collected from their classroom in the afternoon.
+An Outside School Hours Care program is available for parents to use.
+It is provided by The Outsiders Play Advocates, and there is a fee for this service.
+Prep students enrolled at OSHC will be escorted (by The Outsiders staff) to their classroom in the morning and collected from their classroom in the afternoon.

 7:30 am to 5:00 pm Monday to Thursday

 Redlands College students and families are encouraged to take advantage of or extensive collection by borrowing as frequently as they wish.
 A section specifically for parents is located opposite the circulation desk.

 Check the Library Website for holiday activities, reading suggestions and news regarding book week and other events.

 The Uniform Shop is located to the right of Public Reception at the front of the College and is a one-stop-shop for all the College’s Uniforms, House Polos and Hair and Uniform Accessories.

 For further information on ‘how to order’ and the price list, please click here

 Parents can place book orders online directly through the College website using the link below and the school code: RED02

 The Community@Redlands is a group of College parents, friends, guardians and staff who work towards making our College a wonderful community through events and fundraising.